kartik-v/krajee-markdown-editor/README.md

 - Advanced additional support for emojis and emoticons to be inserted.
 The editor also supports using rendering emojis using [twitter emojis {twemoji}](https://github.com/twitter/twemoji).
 - The editor can be configured to use any markdown based parser OR even use a server based parsing via AJAX action.
 - Inbuilt live preview and conversion of the markdown text to HTML formatted text.
 The editor can be toggled and configured to be set in one of the three modes:
-   - Editor Mode: Displays only the editor for editing the markdown text.
+   - *Editor Mode:* Displays only the editor for editing the markdown text.
-   - Preview Mode: Displays only the preview for viewing the HTML formatted text.
+   - *Preview Mode:* Displays only the preview for viewing the HTML formatted text.
-   - Split Mode: Shows both the editor and preview modes split side by side.
+   - *Split Mode:* Shows both the editor and preview modes split side by side.
-- One can configure the editor to by default open in one of the above modes.
+- One can configure the editor to by default to open in one of the above modes.
 - Offers live preview and **synchronized scrolling** between editor and preview when typing text OR scrolling in the editor.
 This is especially useful in the Split Mode.
 - The editor also includes inbuilt support for FULL SCREEN mode toggling and editing.
 One can toggle the editor to FULL screen for any of the above modes.
 - One can also configure the editor to by default open in full screen mode if needed.